camunda/camunda-bpm-platform/spin/docs/user-guide/xml/writing-xml.md

-# Writing Xml
+# Writing XML

-The Xml datatype supports writing Xml to Strings, output streams or writers.
+The XML datatype supports writing XML to Strings, output streams or writers.

 ## Writing to a String: